cosmos/cosmos-sdk/docs/spec/light/readme.md

 ## Introduction

+A light client allows clients, such as mobile phones, to receive proofs of the state of the blockchain from any full node.
+Light clients do not have to trust any full node, since they are able to verify any proof they receive and hence full nodes cannot lie about the state of the network.

 A light client can provide the same security as a full node with the minimal requirements on bandwidth, computing and storage resource.
 Besides, it can also provide modular functionality according to users' configuration.
 These fantastic features allow developers to build fully secure,